-Her immaculately manicured hand was like ice.
-“Please, call me Georgia.”
+Her immaculately manicured fingers were like ice.

-“I’m not sure.
-I was with two old friends for a four-day girls’ weekend in Gatlinburg.
+“I don’t know.
+I was with two old friends for what was supposed to be a four-day girls’ weekend in Gatlinburg.
 We had fun Saturday and Sunday, but I woke up this morning with this.”

 “Do you have any other injuries?”